 - Dignity – The person should still be viewed as a person with flaws and limitations and not a project on optimising the state budget.

 - Integrity – Health professionals and scientists must follow specific rules and regulations.
 If this is not done, public value can be destroyed due to trust and governance issues.

 - Vulnerability – An increase in the number of people who may be disadvantaged due to their genetic predisposition.

-As the implementation of personalised medicine is in its early stages, it is difficult to predict the exact effect it would have on the broader public.
+As the implementation of personalised medicine is in its early stages, it is difficult to predict its exact effect on the broader public.
 Even so, the potential benefits of personalised medicine helping people stay healthier for longer by mapping out different health risks would alleviate the immense pressure on our healthcare system.
 For this to work, we must consider all the ethical implications of this innovation so that people can access personalised medicine without all the negative consequences.

-I would like to thank Gerttu Osa and Rebeka Neitsov for contributing to this article.
+I want to thank Gerttu Osa and Rebeka Neitsov for contributing to this article.